Experiencing Poor Performance with Your Smart Devices?

 Caution with 3rd Party Wireless Extenders: These often halve your bandwidth per Extender and may create a separate network, causing devices to switch back and forth.

-• Restart Your Extender
+• Restart Your Extender or WiFi Mesh Network

-• Network Troubleshooting Dual-Band Routers
+• Network Troubleshooting Dual-Band or Tri-Band Routers and WiFi Mesh Networks

 You may be able to set up a 2nd network in your router with a 2.4GHz signal, dedicated to IOT devices.